-In order to make the impossibility results clear, concise and general, we introduce a simple model of distributed systems.
+To make the impossibility results clear, concise, and general, we introduce a simple model of distributed systems.

-A communication graph is a direct graph G with node set nodes(G) and edge set edges(G), such that the directed edges occur in pairs; $edge(u, v) \in edges(G)$ and only if if $(v, u) \in edges(G)$ .
-(We consider a pair of directed edges rather than a single undirected edge in order to model the communication in each direction separately).
-We call the edge (u, v) an outedge of u, and an inedge of v.
-Given U a subset of nodes (G), the subgraph $G{U}$ induced by U is the graph containing all the nodes in Uand all the edges between nodes in U. The inedge border of $G_U$ is the set of edges from outside into U;that nodes Uis, $edges(G) \cap ((nodes(G) \setminus U) \times U).$
+A communication graph is a directed graph G with node set nodes(G) and edge set edges(G), such that the directed edges occur in pairs; $edge(u,v) \in edges(G)$ if and only if $(v,u) \in edges(G)$.
+(We consider a pair of directed edges rather than a single undirected edge to model the communication in each direction separately).
+We call the edge (u,v) an outedge of u, and an inedge of v.
+Let U be a subset of nodes(G).
+Then the subgraph G_U induced by U is the graph containing all the nodes in U and all the edges between nodes in U. The inedge border of G_U is the set of edges from nodes outside U into U; that is, $edges(G) \cap ((nodes(G) \setminus U) \times U)$.

-A system $\mathscr{G}$ is a communication graph G with an assignment of a device and an input to each node of G. Devices are undefined primitive objects.
-The specific inputs we consider are encodings of Booleans, real numbers of real-valued functions of time (e.g., local clocks).
+A system G is a communication graph G with an assignment of a device and an input to each node of G. Devices are undefined primitive objects.
+The specific inputs we consider are either encodings of Booleans or real numbers or real-valued functions of time (e.g. local clocks).
 The particular type of input depends on the agreement problem addressed.
-If a node is assigned device A in system $\mathscr{G}$ , we say that the node runs A. A subsystem $\mathscr{U}$ of $\mathscr{G}$ is any subgraph $G_U$ of G with the associated devices and inputs.
+If a node is assigned device A in system G, we say that the node runs A. A subsystem U of G is any subgraph G_U of G with the associated devices and inputs.

-Every system $\mathscr{G}$ has a system behavior, $\mathscr{E}$ , which is a tuple containing a behavior of every node and edge in G. (We also describe $\mathscr{E}$ as a behavior of the communication graph G. Note that a system has exactly one behavior, while a graph may have several, depending on the devices and inputs assigned to the nodes.)
-The restriction of a system behavior $\mathscr{E}$ to the behaviors of the nodes and edges of a subgraph $G_U$ of G is the scenario $\mathscr{E}U$ of $G_U$ in $\mathscr{E}$ .
-For now, we take node and edge behaviors
+Every system G has a system behavior, E, which is a tuple containing a behavior of every node and edge in G. (We also describe E as a behavior of the communication graph G. Note that a system has exactly one behavior, while a graph may have several, depending on the devices and inputs assigned to the nodes.)
+The restriction of a system behavior E to the behaviors of the nodes and edges of a subgraph G{II} of G is the scenario E{II} of G{II} in E.

 For now, we take node and edge behaviors as primitives.
 In more concrete and familiar models, a node or edge behavior might be a finite or infinite sequence of states, or a mapping from the positive reals to some state set, denoting state as a function of time.
-(We use the latter interpretation for later results.)
+(We use the latter interpretation for later results).
 Less familiar models might interpret behaviors as mappings from reals to states, or from transfinite ordinals to states.
 To obtain our first results, the precise interpretation of node and edge behaviors is unimportant.
-We need only restrict our model so that the following two axioms hold.
+We need restrict our model only so that the following two axioms hold.
 (We assume these two axioms throughout the paper.
 Some of the later results require additional assumptions.)

-Locality axiom.
-Let $\mathscr{G}$ and $\mathscr{G}'$ be systems with behaviors $\mathscr{E}$ and $\mathscr{E}'$ , respectively, and isomorphic subsystems $\mathscr{U}$ and $\mathscr{U}'$ , (with vertex sets Uand U').
-If the corresponding behaviors of the inedge borders of U and U' in $\mathscr{E}$ and $\mathscr{E}'$ are identical, then scenarios $\mathscr{E}U$ and $\mathscr{E}{U'}$ are identical.
+Locality Axiom Let G and G' be systems with behaviors E and E', respectively, and isomorphic subsystems U and U', (with vertex sets U and U').
+If the corresponding behaviors of the inedge borders of U and U' in E and E' are identical, then scenarios E{II} and $E{II'}$ are identical.